cristianoliveira/eurotrip/bus_route_challenge/README.md

 }
 ```

-Once you have filled out those 3 essential steps, you can do a bunch
+Once you have filled out those 2 steps, you can do a bunch of things.
-of things with service.sh.
 Run `./service.sh` to see usage.
-For a starter,
+For a starter:
-you can invoke the same 3 scripts above as:

 ```
 ./service.sh           : prints usage